sudarshansudarshan/aicamp/Oceanverse.md

 141.Apply the following filter F on an image M and observe the dimensions of the output.
 Are the same as previous?

-142.Given a $$ 32 \times 32 \times 32 $$RGB image, calculate the output dimensions after applying a convolutional layer with 16 filters, each of size 3x3, with a stride of 1 and with no padding.
+142.Given a $$ 32 \times 32 \times 32 $$ RGB image, calculate the output dimensions after applying a convolutional layer with 16 filters, each of size $$ 3 \times 3 $$, with a stride of 1 and with no padding.
 Also find the general formula.

 143.What is purpose of applying a pooling layer on an image.
 How is it different from convolution layer?